Skip to main content

 Back to all posts

-StayWork guide May 22, 2026 8 min read
+StayWork guide May 22, 2026 11 min read Updated August 7, 2026

 Moving to Mexico City for Work – 30-Day Checklist for First-Time Relocations

 You’ve accepted the job.
 You’ve booked the flight.
 Now what?
-Your first month in Mexico City will feel like drinking from a firehose—visa lines, apartment hunting, setting up a bank account, learning Metro routes.
-This guide is a checklist: what to do before you arrive, what to prioritize in week 1, and what can wait until you’re settled.
+Moving to Mexico City for work compresses a lot into one month β€” visa lines, apartment hunting, setting up a bank account, learning Metro routes β€” and your first weeks will feel like drinking from a firehose.
+This guide is a checklist: what to do before you arrive, what to prioritize in week 1, and what can wait until you’re settled, with a realistic budget in pesos so the numbers aren’t a surprise.

 30 days before: visas and paperwork